centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 You should see a message that says: **Empty environment created at prefix: /home4/courseNN/miniforge3/envs/test-env**

-In order to use an environment we need to **activate** it, slightly confusingly althouhg we use mamba to create and install things, we use conda to activate and deactivate environments:
+In order to use an environment we need to **activate** it, slightly confusingly althouhg we use mamba to create and install things, we use conda to activate and deactivate environments.
+Activating an environment modifies your PATH so that executables inside that environment are found before system-wide software.:

 ```
 conda activate test-env